Connect with us

 Is decaf coffee safe to drink?

-One of the common solvents, ethyl acetate, naturally in many foods and beverages.
+One of the common solvents, ethyl acetate, comes naturally in many foods and beverages.
 It’s considered a safe chemical for decaffeination by the Food and Drug Administration.

 The FDA and the Occupational Safety and Health Administration have deemed methylene chloride unsafe to consume at concentrations above 10 milligrams per kilogram of your body weight.
 However, the amount of residual methylene chloride found in roasted coffee beans is very small – about 2 to 3 milligrams per kilogram.
 It’s well under the FDA’s limits.